 Serving suggestions: Cut up veggies sticks, cherry tomatoes, crackers or bread rolls, cooked pasta, quinoa or rice, potato salad, grapes, berries or a banana.
 Basically, whatever else you like in your lunchbox besides protein, which is sorted!

 INSTANT POT LUNCH MEAL PREP: Quinoa Black Bean Salad

 This is a great nutritious salad you can make ahead of time and divide between lunchboxes to enjoy for a couple of days.
 As with most salads, it's best to store the dressing separately to keep it fresh and crunchy.

-Shopping list: 1 cup quinoa, 1 can black beans, rinsed and drained, 1 red pepper, 1 red onion, 1 cup edamame, 1 cup corn, 1/4 cup lemon juice, 1 tbsp dijon mustard, 1 tbsp chili powder, and fresh cilantro.
+Shopping list: 1 cup quinoa, 1 can black beans, rinsed and drained, 1 red pepper, 1 red onion, 1 cup edamame, 1 cup corn, ¼ cup lemon juice, 1 tablespoon dijon mustard, 1 tablespoon chili powder, and fresh cilantro.

 Prep tips/make-ahead: This salad tastes great served warm or cold, so it’s perfect year-round!
 Divide into single servings or family-sized servings and place them into airtight containers, meal prep containers, or freezer bags.
 If stored in an airtight container, it can be left in the refrigerator for up to 5 days or you can freeze the leftovers for up to 6 months.